How SSL Certificates Make You More SecureMarch 6, 2015, Mia Steinberg

 What can you do to prevent this?
 If you are purchasing an SSL certificate, make sure that it is encrypted using SHA-2.
 Those with existing certificates will need to reissue them, which can usually be done through the SSL issuer fairly quickly; many will accept your original certificate signing request, and just update the SHA function.

-Interested in learning more about site security?
+Interested in learning more about site security or website conversion best practices?

 Sign up for our newsletter